 Continuing traditions of eating we were taught as children is the guiding principle behind Bloomfield’s “nose-to-tail” cuisine which Civil Eats writer Kurt Michael Friese says makes Americans wince.
 But beyond the differences in what is considered “edible” by Americans and Europeans, it would seem that there is a much more universal cultural phenomenon to Bloomfield’s confession about “eating from tradition.”

 I know, some of you think this is too far of a stretch for a starlet chef like Bloomfield to think about.
 She cares about taste, not the ethical consequences of eating flesh, or so she might have you believe.
 But Joy would argue that there are good reasons why Bloomfield and most of us think it’s okay to eat pigs and not dogs.
 It’s not just vegans and vegetarians who come to the table with a set of values.
-Meat-eaters have a set of deep-seated beliefs as well and the basis for understanding this belief system called carnism we’ve all inherited is the foundation of Joy’s work.
+Meat-eaters have a set of deep-seated beliefs as well, and the basis for understanding this inherited belief system called carnism is the foundation of Joy’s work.

 Civil Eats claims to “promote critical thinking” about our food choices, but does this image and portrayal of Chef Bloomfield appeal to our more critical or civil side?
 I would argue that it is ironically an appeal to our basest instincts instead.
-When we fail to take the interests of animals seriously and continue to blindly objectify them as we have for ages, we are instead betraying our capacity for more evolved, critical thinking and instead further reinforcing our conventional blind spot on the subject.
+When we fail to take the interests of animals seriously and continue to blindly objectify them as we have for ages, we are instead betraying our capacity for more evolved, critical thinking and further reinforcing our conventional blind spot on the subject.

 Get an email alert when posts like this one are published.

 Interested in republishing this article?
 Read our requirements first!